giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

 Fix:

-* First: confirm that the server is running the most up-to-date versions of the localization files by updating from Git and compiling the strings, `fab PROJECT compile-strings` and restarting the service
+* First: confirm that the server is running the most up-to-date versions of the localization files by updating from Git and compiling the strings, `nds strings compile` and restarting the service

 * If there is still a problem, then likely one of the translation strings is misformatted.
 For the affected locale, search through the `.po` file for the affected template, and doublecheck that all translations marked with `#, python-format` have variables with the correct syntax.

     OR:

   Do a regular expression search for everything not in the correct format.
 In vim, I use the following expression: you may have to rewrite this to the correct regexp format for your own editor.

 ```